-The FastSpring API is a back-end service you can use to communicate with your FastSpring Store programatically, e.g., as an alternative to using the FastSpring App.
-The API is an advanced feature that requires some basic understanding of HTTP communication methods; GET, POST, and DELETE are the primary methods used to communicate with the API.
+The FastSpring API is a backend service you can use to communicate with your FastSpring Store programmatically.
+It requires basic understanding of HTTP communication methods.
+The primary API communication methods include:

 API Credentials and Authentication

 FastSpring API credentials consist of a single username and password for your entire Store.
 The username and password are used for Basic Authentication when making requests to the API.